Amulyanrao7777/ai-audit-toolkit/README.md

 sentencing, and parole decisions affecting thousands of people.

-In 2016, ProPublica found that COMPAS was nearly twice as likely to incorrectly label Black defendants as high risk compared to white defendants.
+In 2016, ProPublica found that COMPAS was nearly twice as likely to incorrectly label African-American defendants as high risk compared to Caucasian defendants.
 This audit reproduces and extends that finding, demonstrates why the disparity is mathematically inevitable, and assesses what EU AI Act compliance would have required.